Topological fine structure of an energy band

 A band with a nonzero Chern number cannot be fully localized by weak disorder.
 There must remain at least one extended state, which ``carries the Chern number.''
 Here we show that a trivial band can behave in a similar way.
 Instead of fully localizing, arbitrarily weak disorder leads to the emergence of two sets of extended states, positioned at two different energy intervals, which carry opposite Chern numbers.
 Thus, a single trivial band can show the same behavior as two separate Chern bands.
 We show that this property is predicted by a topological invariant called a ``localizer index.''
 Even though the band as a whole is trivial as far as the Chern number is concerned, the localizer index allows access to a topological fine structure.
 This index changes as a function of energy within the bandwidth of the trivial band, causing nontrivial extended states to appear as soon as disorder is introduced.
 Our work points to a previously overlooked manifestation of topology, which impacts the response of systems to impurities beyond the information included in conventional topological invariants.

-\emph{Introduction} --- Anderson localization ~\cite{Anderson, evers_mirlin} is the quantum phase transition across which increasing the disorder leads to the extended states of a disordered system to acquire finite localization lengths, and a conductor becomes insulating.
-Initially, the scaling theory of localization~\cite{scaling_theory, Wegner1979} predicted that such a transition would not occur in two-dimensional (2D) systems that lack any symmetry, i.e., class A of the Altland-Zirnbauer classification~\cite{tenfold_symmetry}.
-Instead, all states become localized as soon as disorder is introduced, and a thermodynamically large 2D system is insulating even at an infinitesimal disorder strength.
+\emph{Introduction} --- Anderson localization ~\cite{Anderson, evers_mirlin} describes how disorder localizes quantum states, causing wavefunctions to acquire finite localization lengths and turning a conductor into an insulator.
+Initially, the scaling theory of localization~\cite{scaling_theory, Wegner1979} predicted that in two-dimensional (2D) systems without symmetry, i.e., class A of the Altland-Zirnbauer classification~\cite{tenfold_symmetry}, only insulating phases exist: all states of a thermodynamically large system are localized for arbitrarily weak disorder.

-The discovery of the quantum Hall effect~\cite{qhe_rmp} and the subsequent development of the theory of topological phases of matter~\cite{qi_zhang_rmp, Hasan_Kane_rmp, Chiu_rmp} changed this paradigm.
-It was realized that robust extended states are indeed possible in 2D, class A, and their presence is a consequence of their topologically nontrivial character.
-Thus, for a 2D system in class A, a band with nonzero Chern number cannot be fully localized by weak disorder~\cite{Laughlin}.
+The discovery of the quantum Hall effect~\cite{qhe_rmp}, and the subsequent development of the theory of topological phases of matter~\cite{qi_zhang_rmp, Hasan_Kane_rmp, Chiu_rmp}, changed this paradigm by showing that not all 2D class A insulators are topologically equivalent.
+This allows for insulator-to-insulator transitions between distinct topological phases.
+In the thermodynamic limit, these transitions are marked by robust, critically delocalized states that reside at isolated energies.
+Consequently, a band with nonzero Chern number cannot be fully localized by weak disorder~\cite{Laughlin}.
 Instead, at least one extended state that ``carries the Chern number'' must remain \cite{Halperin}.
-Using terminology introduced by Laughlin~\cite{Laughlin}, extended states at different energies and carrying opposite Chern numbers ``levitate'' towards each other, eventually ``annihilating'' in order to produce a trivial Anderson insulator.
-In contrast, trivial bands are expected to fully localize even for infinitesimal disorder strength, provided that the disorder is sufficiently generic.
-These two types of behavior are shown schematically in Fig.~\ref{fig:main_idea}(a).
+Using terminology introduced by Laughlin~\cite{Laughlin}, extended states at different isolated energies and carrying opposite Chern numbers ``levitate'' towards each other, eventually ``annihilating'' in order to produce a trivial Anderson insulator.

+In contrast, trivial bands, i.e., those which are not characterized by any nonzero Chern numbers, are generically expected to fully localize even for infinitesimal disorder strength, provided that the disorder is sufficiently generic~\cite{evers_mirlin, Huckestein_rmp, IQHE_lattice,Prodan_2010,Onoda_qshe,3dTI,Titum_afai, Roy_2016, Liu_2020,PhysRevB.109.125132}, see Fig.~1(a).
+Exceptions include systems with nonzero mirror- or spin-Chern numbers, such as $\mathbb{Z}_2$ topological insulators with spin-rotation symmetry, where spin-polarized critical states carrying opposite Chern numbers can remain delocalized under weak disorder~\cite{PhysRevB.85.075115}.

+Here, we revisit Anderson localization of trivial bands of 2D class A systems.
+We demonstrate that vanishing Chern numbers do not preclude the existence of multiple, robust extended states, even in the absence of internal degrees of freedom or hidden symmetries.
+Instead, there are multiple, robust extended states, which carry opposite Chern numbers, and which, as disorder is further increased, participate in the levitation and annihilation process [see Fig.~\ref{fig:main_idea}(b)].